Skip to Main Content

 Back to Top

-Visit the CDI’s website at www.insurance.ca.gov to download and print a copy of the form (Consumer Insurance Fraud Reporting Form) to report suspected fraud.
+If you are a member of the general public, download and print a copy of the Consumer Insurance Fraud Reporting Form to report suspected fraud.
 Please complete the form thoroughly with as much detail and information as possible.
 Reports of suspected insurance fraud may be made anonymously.

 Completed Consumer Insurance Fraud Reporting Form and any attachments are to be mailed to the following address: